Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/06-snowman.checkpoint.md

 ## Note About Spacing

-Note that in the losing message to the user there are two space between the sentences in, "Sorry, you lose!
+Note that in the losing message to the user there are two spaces between the sentences in, "Sorry, you lose!
 The word was {snowman_word}"

 ### !end-callout